 1923, July 31.
 While gathering coal along the Canadian National Rys track Sammy Miron was struck and killed by a passing freight train.

-1924, August 24 – The station at Cornwall Junction was destroyed by fire.
+1924, August 24 – The station at Cornwall Junction was destroyed by fire again.
 It is not known if there was an actual station building at the site or if the tower doubled as a station.

-1925 – Emard Brothers Lumber opened in Smithville and a small siding was put in by the Cornwall Street Ry.
+1925 – Emard Brothers Lumber opened in Smithville (a community that was once between Hoople and Brookdale on the north side of the canal) and a small siding was put in by the Cornwall Street Ry.

 1926 – Cornwall Street Ry purchased two street cars from the St. Thomas Municipal Railway, keeping the numbers of 36 and 38.

-1926, March 1 – $7,000,000 in gold bars was shipped through Cornwall on the New York Central RR from Ottawa to New York.
+1926, March 1 – $7,000,000 (about $12 million in 2022) in gold bars was shipped through Cornwall on the New York Central RR from Ottawa to New York.
 The money was from the Finance Department, consigned to J. P. Morgan and Company.
 Eight armed operatives of the New York Central RR police with riot guns, sawed off shotguns and automatic revolvers guarded the shipment.
-The gold, which was the first of a series of shipments totalling $50,000,000, was shipped to New York.
+The gold, which was the first of a series of shipments totalling $50,000,000 ($84.5 million in 2022), was shipped to New York.

 1927 – Frontenac Oil Refineries became McColl-Frontenac Oil Company.